devfile/api/.github/ISSUE_TEMPLATE/documentation.md

 ---

-## Which area this feature is related to?

 /area documentation

-## Which area is this documentation change is related to?
+## Which area is this documentation change related to?

 <!--
     Uncomment appropriate `/area` lines, and delete the rest.